Professor David Peiris

 MBBS(hons) MIPH PhD FRACGP FARGP

-David is Acting Chief Scientist and Director of the Global Primary Health Care Program (Better Care).
+David is the Chief Scientist for The George Institute for Global Health and Director of the Global Primary Health Care Program (Better Care).
 He is a Professor in the Faculty of Medicine, UNSW Sydney and works clinically as a GP in Sydney.

-David joined the Institute in 2006 and leads the Better care program at the Institute.
-This program focusses on SDG 3 - especially SDGs 3.4 and 3.8.
-The goal is to overcome the challenges of delivering affordable, high-quality health services and programs to communities across the globe.
-It is underpinned by health systems science, a dynamic and emerging discipline that includes health services research, health policy and systems research and implementation science.
+David joined The George Institute in 2006 and is passionate about strengthening primary health care worldwide.
+He is focussed on overcoming the challenges of delivering affordable, high-quality health services and programs to communities across the globe.
+His research is underpinned by health systems science, a dynamic and emerging discipline that includes health services research, health policy and systems research and implementation science.